So this came up a few days ago: “Why Scrum Should Basically Just Die In A Fire”.

 Because I have been saying this was going to happen.
 Last time was on the “why agile is declining” sequel.

 We shouldn’t be surprised that people are struggling with scrum or agile, because change is hard.

 Bad experiences, coached or self-inflicted, guide our decisions.
-We connect the results to the experience, because if there’s a name on it, even better.
-Replace scrum, with kanban, SAFe or XP and I’m sure you’ll find people with similar experiences, who won’t touch agile again.
+We connect the results to the experience, because if there’s a name on it – even better.
+Replace scrum with kanban, SAFe or XP and I’m sure you’ll find people with similar experiences, who won’t touch agile again.

 We know they are “doing it wrong”.
-That if only had the right coaching, everything would be better.
+That if only they had the right coaching, everything would be better.
 It doesn’t matter.

 Here’s a shocker: scrum never succeeds.

-When you hear about successful scrum implementation from the people who went through it, they are no longer talk about bare-bone scrum.
+When you hear about successful scrum implementation from the people who went through it, they are no longer talking about bare-bone scrum.
 They talk about a working process that has similarities to scrum.
 The process is working for the team, and they are using “scrum” as the name they know.
 Scrum is a toolbox, and a small one at that.
 It can’t do the work, and it needs to be adopted to the team, the organization.
 To the people.